 1972 -- Retiring goaltender Bruce Gamble was honored before a 4-4 tie with the Pittsburgh Penguins at the Spectrum.
 The goalkeeper had unknowingly suffered a heart attack during the first period of a February game before posting a 3-1 victory over the Canucks in Vancouver, and the heart attack was diagnosed after the contest.

 1973 -- Rick MacLeish recorded both goal number 50 and point 100 of the season and tough guy Dave Schultz scored two goals, but Philly dropped a 5-4 decision to the Penguins at the Igloo in Pittsburgh.

 The Flyers carried a 4-3 lead into the third period, but the Pens beat Philadelphia netminder Bobby Taylor twice, including Jean Pronovost's game-winner with 1:13 remaining in regulation.

-MacLeish became the first-ever Flyer to record 50 goals in a single season, just the eighth player in NHL history to do so.
-He became the second Flyer to ever hit the 100-point mark, reaching the milestone just three days after Bobby Clarke had done the same.
+MacLeish became the first-ever Flyer to record 50 goals in a single season, and was only the eighth player in NHL history to hit the plateau.
+He became the second Flyer to hit the 100-point mark, reaching the milestone just three days after Bobby Clarke had done the same.

-1976: The LCB Line runs rampant as Bill Barber (hat trick, assist), Bobby Clarke (five assists), and Reggie Leach (two goals, three assists) combine for 14 points in an 11-2 rout of the Washington Capitals at the Spectrum.
+1976 -- The LCB Line ran rampant as Bill Barber (hat trick, assist), Bobby Clarke (five assists), and Reggie Leach (two goals, three assists) combine for 14 points in an 11-2 rout of the Washington Capitals at the Spectrum.

-2012: The Flyers spot the Penguins a 2-0 lead just 4:58 into the game, then roar back with four third period goals in a 6-4 victory at CONSOL Energy Center.
-Jakub Voracek scores two of the third period markers to give him 17 goals, setting a new single season career-high.
+2012 -- The Flyers spotted the Penguins a 2-0 lead just 4:58 into the game, then roared back with a four-goal third period in a 6-4 victory at CONSOL Energy Center.
+Jakub Voracek scored two of the third period markers to give him 17 goals, setting a new single season career-high.